Harald-U/istio-handson/workshop/exercise4.md

     ![grafana](../images/grafana.png)

-    You may want to create more load on the API.
+    You may need to create more load on the API.

     This Grafana dashboard provides metrics for each workload.
 Explore the other dashboard provided as well.

 ---